 I know, I know, “sneezeweed” doesn’t exactly sound like something you want in your garden, but don’t let the name put you off—this plant actually produces gorgeous fall flowers in variegated hues of red, orange, and yellow.
 And, no, they don’t make you sneeze, either.

 Give them full sun and these fall-blooming flowers will grow large and yield a ton of beautiful blossoms.

 Black-Eyed Susans (Rudbeckia hirta)

 These old garden favorites start flowering in the summer and continue well into fall.
-They grow about 18-24” tall and can even become shrub-shaped when thriving.
+Black-eyed Susans grow about 18-24” tall and can even become shrub-shaped when thriving.
 Their golden yellow petals and black or dark brown center cones lend a beautiful contrast to the fall garden.

-The end of summer doesn’t mean the end of your beautiful garden!
+As you can see, the end of summer doesn’t mean the end of your beautiful garden!
+Don’t let spring have all the fun this year.
 Fill your beds up with these hardy fall-blooming flowers and give your garden a second wind.
-You might also enjoy these other posts on fall gardening:
+You won’t regret it.